BelgianBiodiversityPlatform/python-dwca-reader/README.rst

 Status
 ======

-It is currently considered pre-alpha quality.
+It is currently considered alpha quality.
 It helped its author a couple of times, but should be improved and tested before widespread use.

 Major limitations
 -----------------

-- Only preliminary support for DwC-A .
+- Early support for DwC-A extensions.
 - It sometimes assumes the file has been produced by GBIF's IPT_.
 For example, only zip compression is curently supported, even tough the Darwin Core Archive allows other compression formats.
 - No write support.